MS-DOS and Windows command line enable command

-The enable command is a recovery console command to enable a disabled service or driver.
+Enable is a Recovery Console command used to activate and deactivate a service or driver.

-The enable command is a recovery console command that is available in the below Microsoft operating systems.
+The enable command is a Recovery Console command that is available in the following Microsoft operating systems.

 Enables a Windows system service or driver.